If you purchase an independently reviewed product or service through a link on our website, Rolling Stone may receive an affiliate commission.

 The IconS will be the first air purifier with a wireless charging station — located on top, the platter can charge up your smartphone or other Qi-enabled device.
 The air purifier will also be compatible with Google Assistant and Amazon Alexa, and an energy-saving air quality monitor adjusts the fan speed to match the air quality in your room.

 Coway says the Airmega IconS can cover up to a whopping 700 square feet of space, making it great for a main living room small apartment.
 We like the gorgeous modern design, which also happens to be water and stain-repellent.
-The air purifier will hit shelves in April or May 2022.

 3. Winix 5500-2